 The contribution policy is set by N.J.S.A.43:15A, Chapter 62, P.L. of 1994, Chapter 115, P.L. of 1997 and N.J.S.A.18:66, and requires contributions by active members and contributing employers.
 Plan member and employer contributions may be amended by State of New Jersey legislation.
-PERS provide for employee contributions of 7.34%, effective July 1, 2017 and increases to 7.50%, effective July 1, 2018 of employees' annual compensation as defined.
+PERS provide for employee contributions of 7.50%, effective October 1, 2018 of employees' annual compensation as defined.
 Employers are required to contribute at an actuarially determined rate in PERS.
 The actuarially determined contribution includes funding for both cost-of-living adjustments, noncontributory death benefits and post-retirement medical premiums.
-The South Jersey Port Corporation's contributions to P.E.R.S. for the years ending December 31, 2018, 2017 and 2016 were \$802,427, \$715,011 and \$541,887, respectively, equal to the required contributions for each year.
+The South Jersey Port Corporation's contributions to P.E.R.S. for the years ending December 31, 2019 was \$726,239.

-NOTES TO THE FINANCIAL STATEMENTS FOR THE YEAR ENDED DECEMBER 31, 2018 AND 2017
+NOTES TO THE FINANCIAL STATEMENTS FOR THE YEAR ENDED DECEMBER 31, 2019 AND 2018